The Policy Paper – Sixteen Pillars: Evolving the Good Friday Agreement

 Structural Measures

-Athlone is designated as the federal capital and permanent seat of shared institutions, including:
+Athlone is designated as the seat of shared institutions, including:

 Meath is constituted as the Administrative Province, forming a distinct constitutional jurisdiction for shared governance.
-All federal institutions are located within this province, avoiding symbolic or practical subordination to existing centres.
+Federal institutions are located within this province to avoid symbolic or practical subordination to existing centres.

 This creates a single neutral administrative core while preserving the autonomy of Dublin and Belfast.